takaoksuzuki/pathwayPCM/README.md

 ## Sample Codes

+**Expected run time for demo on a "normal" desktop computer:** ~10–20 seconds.
+Full BayesTraits analysis requires an HPC system (~7 days, 1 CPU).

 This repository contains an example input file in the `data` directory so users can quickly try reconstructing macro-evolutionary pathway of multiple traits using pathwayPCM step-by-step:

 **Step 1: Dataset Preparation**